onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-The <i>return value</i> of the function is another function that is assigned to the *handler* variable.
+The *return value* of the function is another function that is assigned to the `handler` variable.

 When React renders the line: